All posts

 Key features

-Our job aggregation is where we really shine.
-Our job backfill feature imports curated jobs from around the web with granular filtering rules—filter by job title keywords, location, employment type, and other attributes to ensure only relevant jobs appear on your board.
+Our job aggregator is where we really shine.
+Our job backfill feature imports curated on-site, hybrid and remote jobs from around the web with granular filtering rules.
+Filter by job title keywords, location, employment type, and other attributes to ensure only relevant jobs appear on your board.
 You can manage backfill at the company level, enabling or disabling automatic job imports for specific companies, with bulk operations to manage multiple companies at once.
 Your board will never be empty, even if you don't have time to manually post jobs.
 Unlike competitors who charge per-job or limit sources, unlimited aggregation is included on all plans (up to your active jobs limit).

-We also leverage AI throughout the platform to automatically tag jobs and enrichment company profiles.
-This isn't just for your convenience, it's a critical part of SEO and helping job seekers find relevant roles.
+We also use AI throughout the platform to automatically tag jobs and enrich profiles with company culture and biographical information.
+This isn't just for your convenience, it's a critical part of SEO and improving the job search user experience.
 Our search uses best-in-class semantic vector embeddings with keyword matching and neural reranking, so candidates find jobs even when their search terms don't exactly match job titles.

 When it comes to monetization, you can charge for individual job posts, sell bundles, offer recurring subscriptions, or integrate with Google Adsense.
-Stripe powers our payments, and we don't take a cut of your revenue.
+Cavuno also supports two-sided monetization: job seeker subscriptions let you charge candidates for premium access to your listings, with up to six pricing tiers (daily through lifetime), customizable preview counts, and embedded Stripe checkout.
+Boards like FlexJobs and Remote Rocketship have proven this model can generate $30,000+/month in near-passive recurring revenue.
+Stripe powers all payments, and we don't take a cut of your revenue.

 SEO optimization is also in-built.
-Programmatic landing pages are generated for categories, locations, markets, and combinations (like "Marketing jobs in Austin") to ensure that your board is found by the right people, at the right time, and structure data ensures listings appear in Google for jobs.
+Programmatic landing pages are generated for categories, locations, markets, and combinations (like "Marketing jobs in Austin") to ensure that your board is found by the right people, at the right time, and structured data ensures listings appear in Google for Jobs.
+IndexNow notifies Bing, Yandex, and other search engines the moment jobs change.
+The Google Indexing API is auto-provisioned for you: Cavuno creates the Google Cloud project, generates credentials, and manages submissions automatically.
+No other platform does this.
 Finally, our built-in blogging platform means you can write content and earn organic traffic without having to pay for a separate content management system (CMS).

 Pros

-• Unlimited job aggregation included on all plans (competitors charge extra or cap sources)
+• Job aggregation included on all plans up to your active job limit (competitors charge extra or cap sources)

 • Hybrid search with semantic understanding outperforms keyword-only search